moveit/moveit_tutorials/doc/controller_configuration/controller_configuration_tutorial.rst

 * ``via points``: jumps to the position specified by each trajectory waypoint without interpolation in between - useful for visual debugging.
 * ``last point``: warps directly to the last trajectory waypoint - the fastest method for off-line benchmarking and unit tests.

-Enabling a GripperCommand controller for a ROS controller manager
+ROS Controllers with Joint Trajectory Action
 -----------------------------------------------------------------

 *Controller handles* implemented by MoveIt bridge ROS Controllers with the MoveIt motion planning pipeline by means of an `Action Client <http://wiki.ros.org/actionlib>`_, as long as the controller starts an *Action Server* that handles one of the two types of supported action interfaces:

-* The `Joint Trajectory Controller Handle <https://github.com/ros-planning/moveit/blob/master/moveit_plugins/moveit_simple_controller_manager/include/moveit_simple_controller_manager/follow_joint_trajectory_controller_handle.h>`_ plugin can be used for controllers that support `Follow Joint Trajectory Action <https://docs.ros.org/en/noetic/api/control_msgs/html/action/FollowJointTrajectory.html>`_.
+* The `Joint Trajectory Controller Handle <https://github.com/ros-planning/moveit/blob/master/moveit_plugins/moveit_simple_controller_manager/include/moveit_simple_controller_manager/follow_joint_trajectory_controller_handle.h>`_ can be used for controllers that support `Follow Joint Trajectory Action <https://docs.ros.org/en/noetic/api/control_msgs/html/action/FollowJointTrajectory.html>`_.
-* The `Gripper Controller Handle <https://github.com/ros-planning/moveit/blob/master/moveit_plugins/moveit_simple_controller_manager/include/moveit_simple_controller_manager/gripper_controller_handle.h>`_ plugin can be used for controllers that support `Gripper Command Action <https://docs.ros.org/en/jade/api/control_msgs/html/action/GripperCommand.html>`_.
+* The `Gripper Controller Handle <https://github.com/ros-planning/moveit/blob/master/moveit_plugins/moveit_simple_controller_manager/include/moveit_simple_controller_manager/gripper_controller_handle.h>`_ can be used for controllers that support `Gripper Command Action <https://docs.ros.org/en/jade/api/control_msgs/html/action/GripperCommand.html>`_.

 The *MoveIt ROS Control Controller Manager* will regard any controllers loaded by ROS Controller Manager as *managed* if it finds a plugin registration that links the ``type`` of the ROS controller with a MoveIt Controller Handle Allocator.
 If no such registration is found, the controller is regarded as *unmanaged* (merely *active*) and cannot be used to receive trajectory commands from MoveIt.